United States Congress: 20th century

 By the beginning of the 20th century, party structures and leadership emerged as key organizers of Senate proceedings.

 A system of seniority, in which long-time members of Congress gained more and more power, encouraged politicians of both parties to seek long terms.
 Committee chairmen remained influential in both houses until the reforms of the 1970s.

 Important structural changes included the direct popular election of senators according to the Seventeenth Amendment, ratified on April 8, 1913.
 Supreme Court decisions based on the Constitution's commerce clause expanded congressional power to regulate the economy.
 One effect of popular election of senators was to reduce the difference between the House and Senate in terms of their link to the electorate.
 Lame duck reforms according to the Twentieth Amendment reduced the power of defeated and retiring members of Congress to wield influence despite their lack of accountability.

 The Great Depression ushered in President Franklin Roosevelt and strong control by Democrats and historic New Deal policies.
 Roosevelt's election in 1932 marked a shift in government power towards the executive branch.
-Numerous New Deal initiatives came from the White House rather initiated by Congress.
-President Roosevelt pushed his agenda in Congress by detailing Executive Branch staff to friendly Senate committees (a practice that ended with the Legislative Reorganization Act of 1946).
+Numerous New Deal initiatives came from the White House rather than being initiated by Congress.
+President Roosevelt pushed his agenda in Congress by detailing Executive Branch staff to friendly Senate committees, a practice that ended with the Legislative Reorganization Act of 1946.

 The Democratic Party controlled both houses of Congress for many years.
 During this time, Republicans and conservative southern Democrats formed the Conservative Coalition.
 Democrats maintained control of Congress during World War II.
 Congress struggled with efficiency in the postwar era partly by reducing the number of standing congressional committees.

 Southern Democrats became a powerful force in many influential committees although political power alternated between Republicans and Democrats during these years.
 More complex issues required greater specialization and expertise, such as space flight and atomic energy policy.
 Senator Joseph McCarthy exploited the fear of communism during the Second Red Scare and conducted televised hearings.
 In 1960, Democratic candidate John F. Kennedy narrowly won the presidency and power shifted again to the Democrats who dominated both chambers of Congress from 1961 to 1980, and retained a consistent majority in the House from 1955 to 1994.